GioDanelia940/RentalApp/README.md

   when you first visit website, initial page looks like this.
   ![Algorithm schema](./images/1.png)

-header of page has clickable buttons
+header page has clickable buttons

 - airbnb logo, which takes you to home(initial page)
 - log in , lets you log in to your account